hertg/gopci/README.md

 reading strings and parsing from there.
 This prevents unnecessary string allocationis and significantly improves performance.

-It has been found that this library parses **PCI Information** at more than 10x the speed and using more than 50x less memory when compared to [jaypipes/ghw](https://github.com/jaypipes/pcidb).
+It has been found that this library parses at more than 10x the speed while using 50x less memory compared to [jaypipes/ghw](https://github.com/jaypipes/pcidb).

 ```text